 0 sperm per milliliter if the man has had a vasectomy

-A very low sperm count is present, which may mean infertility.
-But a low sperm count does not always mean that a man cannot father a child.
+A very low sperm count is present.
+This may mean infertility.
+But a low sperm count does not always mean that a man can't father a child.
 Men with sperm counts below 1 million have fathered children.

 Sperm shape (morphology)

 More than 30% of the sperm have normal shape.